-You’ve made the exciting decision to elope, congrats!
-Eloping is one of the best ways to have an intimate and super memorable wedding day, but the last thing we’d want is your friends and family feeling left out.
+You’ve made the exciting decision to elope — Congrats!
+Eloping is one of the best ways to have an intimate, budget friendly, and super memorable wedding day.
+But with the nature of the ceremony, it can be easy for friends and family to feel left out.
 The way you approach your elopement announcement can go a long way to ensure that your loved ones feel connected to you during this special time.
 Here are five ways to nail your elopement announcement!

 The Pre-Ceremony Snail Mail Heads Up